Sjyhne/MapAI-Competition/README.md

 > pip3 install competition_toolkit/

-The you can download the dataset with the following python code:
+The you can download the dataset with the following python code, be sure to run the function from _within_ the src folder in your team folder:

 ```python